Taha-Zolfi/Taha-Zolfi/README.md

 ## the profession
 - `learning python`
 - *know a little bit of java*
-- `photoshop man`
+- `graphic designers`
 - editor
 - `professional at hardware & software`
-- worked at Advertising for 7 year
+- worked at Advertising for 8 year
 - `can do a lot of computer things for you :)`
 ---
 ### first thing i was coded :D